SaiDaiwikV/SaiDaiwikV/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on C/C++
+- 🔭 I’m currently working on NOTHIING
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python,C
-- 👯 I’m looking to collaborate on Tor
+- 👯 I’m looking to collaborate Everyone
 - 🤔 I’m looking for help with Each-Other
-- 💬 Ask me about Computer about Anything
+- 💬 Ask me about Computer about Operating System